 “While many motorcycle accidents can involve other vehicles, most are single-vehicle incidents, which is something motorcycle riders should be aware of,” said the Progressive spokesperson.

-Bikers often — correctly — identify rear-end collisions and intersection accidents as widespread threats, those were only the second and third most common claims, with the fourth being theft claims.
+Bikers often — correctly — identify rear-end collisions and intersection accidents with automobiles as widespread threats, those were only the second and third most common claims, with the fourth being theft claims.
 Single-vehicle crashes were more common in 2014 than the next three categories combined.

 What it all comes down to is this: Even veteran riders need to be especially careful when navigating new roadways, and keep a constant eye out for road hazards.
 Let your adventurous spirit take you anywhere you want to go — as long as you get there alive.